Skip to main content

 In one sentence

-Pay VAT late and HMRC charges 2% at day 15, another 2% at day 30, then 4% annualised interest from day 31, separate from late filing penalties.
+Pay VAT late and HMRC can charge 3% of the VAT unpaid at day 15, another 3% of what is still unpaid at day 30, then a second daily penalty at a 10% annual rate from day 31, separate from late payment interest.

 Quick answer